Specifications of Ocean Discoverer

 Review of Ocean Discoverer

-MS Ocean Discoverer cruise ship is an ice-strengthened (polar class 1A / PC6) expedition vessel scheduled for delivery in September 2022.
+MS Ocean Discoverer cruise ship is an ice-strengthened (polar class 1A / PC6) expedition vessel scheduled for delivery/inauguration in March 2023.
 The vessel is owned by SunStone Ships (USA) and will be operated under charter by Victory Cruise Lines (fully-owned subsidiary and travel brand of AQSC-American Queen Steamboat Company) and also by Albatros Expeditions (Copenhagen Denmark-based company specializing in Arctic and Antarctic cruisetours, subsidiary and brand owned by Albatross Travel Group Ltd).
 Albatros Expeditions itineraries are in Arctic Europe (Svalbard Norway, Faroe Islands, Scotland), Arctic Canada (with Greenland-Iceland), Antarctica (with Patagonia/Chilean Fjords and SGSSI-South Georgia and the South Sandwich Islands).

 With the highest for passenger vessel ice-class 1A (Polar Class 6 / PC6), MS Ocean Discoverer has icebreaking capacity 1 m (3 ft) and complies with maritime industry's latest polar code requirements and specifications.
 The boat offers unprecedented levels of safety and environmental protection.